Seppli11/ZHAW-Summary/summaries/24FS/CCP2/10_DevOps.md

 At each stage, automation can be implemented.
 A step can continue to the next step, when all tests pass.
 If a test fails, the responsible people are notified, thus creating a feedback loop.

 * Build automation
   A process building individual components, run unit tests, package software, create documentation, ...
 This is typically run by the developer on their local machine.
 Usually, the tools used are provided by the programming language used (make for c/c++, maven/gradle for java, ...).
 * Continuous Integration
   Automatically build, test and integrate components and run integration tests.
 This is typically run on a server
   ![image-20240612141921943](./res/10_DevOps/image-20240612141921943.png)
 * Continuous Delivery
   Automatically create releases, deploy them to the staging environment and run automatic acceptance tests (like stress test, load tests, ...).
 The steps before deploying to production are automated, however, the final step is still manually done
 * Continuous Deployment
   Adds automatically deploying and provisioning to production
 * DevOps
   The production system is operated automatically (config management, infrastructure provisioning, backup, monitoring, ...)

-The difference between continuous delivery and continuous deployment, is that in continuous delivery there is a human in the loop which presses a big red button when delivering a release.
+The difference between continuous delivery and continuous deployment, is that in continuous delivery there is a human in the loop who presses a big red button when delivering a release.
 In continuous deployment this is automated.
 Continuous deployment is used by very few companies since it requires a lot of trust in their tests.

 ## Multi-Stage Delivery Environment

 ![image-20240424083142172](./res/DevOps/image-20240424083142172.png)

 * development environment *(grey)*
   An environment for each developer/team used for development
 * test environment *(blue)*
   An environment, close to the production environment, for running integration, functional and performance tests.
 * stage environment *(green)*
   An exact copy of the production environment to run acceptance and operational tests.
 With this environment, the deployment process and scaling is also tested.
 The staging environment should ideally be about the same size of the production environment to test how the system scales properly.
 * production environment *(red)*